Marek-Chalabis/Production_simulator/AWS_HEROKU_instructions.md

-# Instructions for moving the database to aws, and deploy website on heroku
+# Instructions for moving project to AWS RDS / AWS S3 / Heroku

 1 Run this installations